sohnya/cloud-project/README.md

 }
 ```

-The rules were configured as follows (in projects A and B):
+The resulting rules in the UI are as follows (in projects A and B):

 ![Firewall rules A](images/firewall-rules-a.png?raw=true "Firewall rules A")
 _Figure: Firewall rules in org-a_